 Stage 4 mesothelioma life expectancy varies widely and depends on several factors, including the type of mesothelioma, cell type, overall health, age, response to treatment, and access to specialized care.

-Based on large patient studies, median survival estimates for Stage 4 mesothelioma are:
+Based on large patient studies, median survival estimates for stage 4 mesothelioma are:

 Testicular and pericardial mesothelioma are not included here because they are exceptionally rare.
 As a result, there is limited clinical data available to calculate meaningful average survival timelines by stage.
 In these cases, prognosis is highly individualized and depends on factors such as overall health, treatment approach, and specialist care.